-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 All the while, the humble Renault Clio helps them maintain their contact.
 It’s the vehicle that punctuates their life together.
 That is, until one of them marries a man.
 Eventually, when she realizes her unhappiness, it’s the Clio waiting to carry her away to her one true love and the woman she should have been with.

-While some applauded Renault for its same-sex campaign and its exploration of the progress the LGBTQI+ community has made alongside the Clio over the past 30 years, it’s not gone without its criticism.
+While some applauded Renault for its same-sex campaign and its exploration of the progress the LGBTQIA+ community has made alongside the Clio over the past 30 years, it’s not gone without its criticism.

 Some lambasted the ad saying it was cliché and clearly “made through the eyes of straight people.”
 While that might be true, it seems to be missing the point.
 We can be critical of individual adverts in an endless multitude of ways.
-The really important factor is that the company stands with the LGBTQI+ community in ways that permeate beyond its adverts.
+The really important factor is that the company stands with the LGBTQIA+ community in ways that permeate beyond its adverts.

-Renault recently committed to signing the UN’s Free and Equal Charter, and pledged to educate its managers on LGTBQI+ issues in an attempt to make its workplace more inclusive — this is arguably as important as any advert is when it comes to making a positive and lasting change.
+Renault recently committed to signing the UN’s Free and Equal Charter, and pledged to educate its managers on LGTBQIA+ issues in an attempt to make its workplace more inclusive — this is arguably as important as any advert is when it comes to making a positive and lasting change.

 Automotive marketing to gay consumers has come a long way.
 If conventional auto brands like Renault, and upstart future oriented brands like Tesla are willing to get involved, it’s clear that supporting LGBT consumers has become a more normal thing than it once was — at least in the month of June.